MASTER’S DEGREE PROGRAM

-To obtain a Master's of Science degree in Urban and Regional Planning, a student must be able to demonstrate a high-level of competency in the theories, methods, applications and ethics of planning.
-In addition to required coursework and an internship, students demonstrate competency through completion of the "competency requirement."
-Students have two options to fulfill the competency requirement: (A) preparation and defense of a Master's Thesis or (B) preparation and presentation of a major Professional Planning project.
+To obtain a Master’s of Science degree in Urban and Regional Planning, a student must be able to demonstrate a high-level of competency in the theories, methods, applications and ethics of planning.
+Students need to demonstrate competency over the broad field of

-The Master's degree is primarily intended as a professional degree and most students pursue careers as practicing planners in a variety of situations.
+Preparation and presentation of a major Professional Planning Project.
+The Master’s degree is primarily intended as a professional degree and most students pursue careers as practicing planners in a variety of situations.
+The purpose of the Professional Project Option is to both establish competency of each student and to provide the student with materials that may be useful in interacting with future employers.
 Students preparing for a career as a professional planner normally take the professional project option, while students preparing for future research-oriented careers or the PhD might take the thesis option.

 Under the supervision of their advisor, students will prepare and defend a Professional Project Report before a faculty examination committee.
-Students may prepare the Professional Project Report in their area of concentration or may prepare Case-oriented projects of specific cases or places.
-The Report has a maximum length of 10 double-spaced pages, and students will prepare a professional quality presentation on their report.
+The faculty examination committee is composed of the student’s advisor and one additional faculty member.
+The additional faculty member will be determined by the Department Chair.
+Students may prepare the Professional Project Report in their Area of Concentration or may prepare Case-Oriented projects of specific cases or places.
+The Report has a maximum length of 3,500 words (excluding bibliography, tables, graphs, maps, etc.), and students will prepare a professional quality presentation on their report.